 Under the terms of the Agreement, we will pay \$4.60 per share in cash and stock for the outstanding common stock of Great Atlantic, subject to adjustment based on Greater Atlantic's shareholders' equity at the end of the month in which the sale of the Pasadena branch office is completed.
 If, at that month-end, Greater Atlantic's shareholders' equity, as adjusted in accordance with the terms of the Agreement, is less than \$6.7 million, then the total aggregate value of the transaction consideration will be decreased dollar-for-dollar.
 If Greater Atlantic's month end adjusted shareholders' equity exceeds \$6.7 million, then the aggregate value of the transaction consideration will be increased dollar-for-dollar, but only to the extent that the amount in excess of \$6.7 million is attributable to the sale of the Pasadena branch office, net of all taxes, if any, Greater Atlantic would be required to pay.
-Greater Atlantic has entered into a definitive agreement with another financial institution to sell its Pasadena, Maryland branch office for a deposit premium of \$6.5%, prior to the close to of its transaction with Summit.
-At March 31, 2007, the deposits at the Pasadena branch office approximated \$50.9 million, resulting in a present deposit premium of \$4.3 million.
+Greater Atlantic has entered into a definitive agreement with another financial institution to sell its Pasadena, Maryland branch office for a deposit premium of 8.5%, prior to the close to of its transaction with Summit.
+This branch sale closed on August 24, 2007, at which time the deposits at the Pasadena branch office approximated \$51.5 million, resulting in a deposit premium of \$4.3 million.
 The aggregate value of the final transaction consideration will be determined before proxy solicitation materials are sent to Greater Atlantic's shareholders for purposes of soliciting their vote on the transaction.

 The final transaction consideration will be paid 70% in the form of Summit common stock and 30% in cash.
 The exchange ratio for determining the number of shares of Summit common stock to be issued for each share of Greater Atlantic's common stock will be based on the average closing price of Summit's common stock for the twenty trading days before the closing date of the transaction ("Summit's Average Closing Stock Price"), subject to a "collar".
 The collar ranges from \$17.82 per share to \$24.10 per share.
-If Summit's Average Closing Stock Price falls within this range, then Greater Atlantic shareholders will receive shares of Summit's common stock based on an exchange ratio equal to 70% of the final per share transaction consideration divided by Summit's Average Closing Stock Price is less than \$17.82 per share, the exchange ratio will equal 70% of the final per share transaction divided by \$17.82; and if Summit's Average Closing Stock Price is more than \$24.10 per share, then the exchange ratio will equal 70% of the final per share transaction consideration divided by \$24.10.
+If Summit's Average Closing Stock Price falls within this range, then Greater Atlantic shareholders will receive shares of Summit's common stock based on an exchange ratio equal to 70% of the final per share transaction divided by Summit's Average Closing Stock Price.
+However, if Summit's Average Closing Stock Price is less than \$17.82 per share, the exchange ratio will equal 70% of the final per share transaction consideration divided by \$17.82; and if Summit's Average Closing Stock Price is more than \$24.10 per share, then the exchange ratio will equal 70% of the final per share transaction consideration divided by \$24.10.